 These legislative measures were buoyed by a pejorative discourse that explicitly condemned the masculinization of working women and its detrimental consequences for marital relations.
-Worthy of reproduction is the founder of the Falange, José Antonio Primo de Rivera’s comments on the theme.
-‘A mí siempre me ha dado tristeza ver a la mujer en ejercicios de hombre, toda afanada y desquiciada en una rivalidad donde lleva-entre la morbosa complacencia de los competidores masculinos-todas las de perder.’
-The state’s incessant propagation of the self-sacrificing totem of womanhood, el ángel del hogar, and thoroughly domesticated historical idols, such as Santa Teresa de Ávila and Isabel la Católica, excoriated the idea of female economic prosperity and fulfilment, which were held to be incompatible with the abnegation expected of postwar women.
+Worthy of reproduction are comments on the theme by the founder of the Falange, José Antonio Primo de Rivera: ‘A mí siempre me ha dado tristeza ver a la mujer en ejercicios de hombre, toda afanada y desquiciada en una rivalidad donde lleva-entre la morbosa complacencia de los competidores masculinos-todas las de perder.’
+The state’s incessant propagation of the self-sacrificing totem of womanhood, el ángel del hogar, and thoroughly domesticated historical idols, such as Santa Teresa de Ávila and Isabel la Católica, excoriated the idea of female economic prosperity and fulfilment, which were held to be incompatible with the self-denial expected of postwar women.
 Even young girls were exposed to this denigration of female employment.
-Female children’s biographies of historical figures contained exhortations to prioritize wifedom and marriage, which were judged to be far more consequential than any social, cultural or political ambitions the girls might harbor.
-Harvey notes that a popular postwar biographical collections contained only one reference to a political figure, Mariana Pineda, Granada’s 19th century liberal political martyr, whose participation in politics was accredited to a neurosis caused by early widowhood.
+Female children’s biographies of historical figures contained exhortations to prioritize wifedom and marriage, which were judged to be far more consequential than any social, cultural or political ambitions the girls might harbour.
+Harvey notes that a popular postwar biographical collection contained only one reference to a political figure, Mariana Pineda, Granada’s nineteenth-century liberal political martyr, whose participation in politics was accredited to a neurosis caused by early widowhood.
 Predictably, her foray into the political arena ended disastrously, culminating in her abandonment of her children.
-This misogynistic discourse decoupled feminine economic activity from femininity itself, giving female schoolchildren to understand that motherhood, wifedom, and female labour were irreconcilable.
+This misogynistic discourse decoupled feminine economic activity from femininity itself, giving female schoolchildren to understand that female labour was irreconcilable with motherhood and wifedom.